Reviewed 30 July 2021

-With many understandably hoping that the inoculation campaign would spell the beginning of the end of the pandemic, we take a closer look at the vaccines, both currently available and under review in UAE, their efficacy, required doses and more, as it is on the verge of being rolled out to millions of people.
+With many understandably hoping that the inoculation campaign would spell the beginning of the end of the pandemic, we take a closer look at the vaccines, both currently available and under review in UAE, their efficacy, required doses, and more.

-There are four vaccines in the UAE for use on eligible individuals against the COVID-19 infection: one by Sinopharm, the other by Pfizer-BioNTech, the third by Sputnik V and the latest by Oxford-AstraZeneca.
+There are five vaccines in the UAE for use on eligible individuals against the COVID-19 infection: one by Sinopharm, the other by Pfizer-BioNTech, the third by Sputnik V followed by Oxford-AstraZeneca and Moderna.

 As per MOHAP, Sinopharm-CNBG’s interim analysis of the phase III trials of Chinese-made Sinopharm’s COVID-19 vaccine, it has:

-- 99 per cent seroconversion rate of neutralising antibody
+- 99 percent seroconversion rate of neutralizing antibody

 Furthermore, the analysis shows no serious safety concerns.